dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 ```

-> **NOTE**
->
+**Note**

-> In this first installation of dCache your dCache will not be connected to a tape sytem.
+In this first installation of dCache your dCache will not be connected to a tape sytem.
-> Therefore the values for pnfsmanager.default-retention-policy and pnfsmanager.default-access-latency must be changed in the file **/etc/dcache/dcache.conf**. ????
+Therefore the values for `pnfsmanager.default-retention-policy` and `pnfsmanager.default-access-latency` must be changed in the file **/etc/dcache/dcache.conf**. ????

-> In this example `dcache.broker.scheme = none` tells the domain that it is running stand-alone, and should not attempt to contact other domains.
-> The simplest deployment of dCache, so to say in real world, has a single core domain and all other domains as satellite domains, mostly POOL CELLS.
->  To make it is more clear we need to understand that in dCahe all services are communicating with messages,   where messages from a service in any  > satellite domain is sent directly to the core domain, but messages between services in different satellite domains are relayed through the core
->   domain.

->
 >     pnfsmanager.default-retention-policy=REPLICA
 >     pnfsmanager.default-access-latency=ONLINE

+> `dcache.broker.scheme = none` tells the domain that it is running stand-alone, and should not attempt to contact other domains.
+We will cover these in the next section, where we will have to set configuration for different domains.

 Now we can add a new cell: Pool which is a service responsible for storing the contents of files and there must be always at least one pool.

 We will use the following command:

- > dcache pool create /srv/dcache/pool-A poolA dCacheDomain
+ > dcache pool create /srv/dcache/pool-1 pool1 dCacheDomain

 The `dcache` script provides an easy way to create the pool directory
 structure and add the pool service to a domain.
 In the following